pgexperts/handyrep/docs/api.rst

 Shell function for verify_replica and verify_master, which checks the role of the server and then runs the appropriate check.

+This function is available through the Web API as the way to access verify_master or verify_replica.

 verify_all
 ----------